ibm-cloud-docs/account/catalog-settings.md

 2. Confirm that the visibility of the public catalog is set to **On**.
 3. In the What products are available? section, select **Exclude all products in the {{site.data.keyword.cloud_notm}} catalog**.
 4. Set one or more filters to customize what products are available by category.
-5. Add exceptions to the filter rules that you set in the previous step.
+5. (Optional) Add exceptions to the filter rules that you set in the previous step.
 6. Use the **Preview** table to confirm your selections, and click **Update**.

 ## Managing access to products for specific users